-On December 9, 2020, the Company's stockholders approved the Company's 2020 Equity and Incentive Compensation Plan (the "2020 Plan").
+On December 9, 2020, the Company's stockholders approved the Company's 2020 Equity and Incentive Compensation Plan and, on December 8, 2021, the Company's stockholders approved an amendment to increase the maximum number of shares that may be issued under such plan to 1,850,000 (as amended, the "2020 Plan").
 The 2020 Plan provides for the grant of various equity awards.
-Currently, only stock options are outstanding under the 2020 Plan.
+Currently, only stock options are issued under the 2020 Plan.
 Each option when exercised entitles the option holder to one share of the Company's common stock.
 Options are exercisable on or before an expiry date, do not carry any voting or dividend rights, and are not transferable except on death of the option holder or in certain other limited circumstances.
 Employee stock options vest in increments of one-third on each anniversary of the applicable grant date for three years.
-Non-employee director options vest in increments ofone-third on the day prior to each of the Company's next three annual stockholder meetings following the grant date.
+Non-employee director options vest in increments of one-third on the day prior to each of the Company's next three annual stockholder meetings following the grant date.
 If an option holder dies or terminates employment or service due to Disability (as defined in the 2020 Plan) and certain exercise conditions have been satisfied, generally, the option holder has 12 months to exercise their options or the options are cancelled.
 If an option holder otherwise leaves the Company, other than for a termination by the Company for Cause (as defined in the 2020 Plan) and certain exercise conditions have been satisfied, generally, the option holder has 90 days to exercise their options or the options are cancelled.
-Any future equity grants will be made under the 2020 Plan.
+Future equity grants will be made under the 2020 Plan.